Frequently asked questions about the Andrew W. Mellon Travel Fellowship Program

 May I re-apply?

 Applications from former fellows are welcome after an interval of six months, provided they have submitted a final report for previous award periods.
-Applicants should be aware that all proposals are evaluated solely on the merits of the project and the availability of resources in the History of Science Collections.
+All applicants are encouraged to seek multiple sources of support, and this is particularly true for repeat fellows, since award amounts may be adjusted in light of receipt of previous funds.

 What constitutes the central Oklahoma area?